ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/api-reference/filtering.md

 **Convention & Implicit Factory & Type Descriptor**

-The configuration of the convention, the implicit type factory and the descirptors are very similar to the the two examples before.
+The configuration of the convention, the implicit type factory and the descriptors are very similar to the the two examples before.
 To not bloat the documentation with duplication we just refere to these two examples and to the reference implementation here //TODO LINK

 ---